vessels-js/Orchid/README.md

 You may find prebuilt JARs in [Releases](https://github.com/mhatta/Orchid/releases).

-The old Ant build system is still available, but for Java 8 only.
+The old Ant build system is still available, but works with Java 8 only.

 ## How to run